Digital economy and technology

 The rapid advancement of digital technologies has transformed economies and reshaped the way businesses, governments and individuals interact globally.
 The digital economy, driven by innovation, connectivity and technological disruption, plays a pivotal role in shaping economic growth, productivity and societal change.
 This collection of thematic insights explores key aspects of the digital economy and technology, offering a comprehensive understanding of its evolving landscape.

-E-commerce sales by businesses are growing rapidly
+E-commerce sales by businesses continue growing

 Business e-commerce sales value and GDP, in current prices (indices, 2016=100)